When signing up with a VoIP provider, it’s extremely important to know what you are getting into when you sign that agreement.

 $252.54/mo for a ten-user hosted PBX solution, including taxes and fees.

-The Startup cost is $200 activation fee + $15 standard shipping, (express shipping is $10 more), and then following that, there is 50% off for both first and second month’s bill, which in this case is $99.95.
+Vonage Business pricing offers a startup cost of $200 activation fee + $15 standard shipping, (express shipping is $10 more), and then following that, there is 50% off for both first and second month’s bill, which in this case is $99.95.
 Vonage for Business sells the Polycom VVX500 for $234.99, or will help provision if you buy from another vendor.
 As of this writing, they are running a promotion where they will give you a free Yealink T20 (same as Nextiva).

 - Important Fine Print: There is monthly contract, and you must give 72-hour notice of non-renewal; if for some reason you do not pay with a credit card, you can pay by check with a $10 processing fee; If you are late in payment, you will be charged 1.5% per month charge, and you may be subject to immediate suspension of service and a $25 reconnect fee; any dispute may be subject to arbitration rather than a jury trial; Vocalocity acknowledges that its 911 service is different from traditional 911, and denies any liability if emergency calls are misrouted, similarly, Vocalocity service is not designed to work with alarm systems.